sedaprotocol/seda-wasm-vm/README.md

 To learn how to build a local version, please read [developing](DEVELOPING.md).
 To learn how to contribute, please read [contributing](CONTRIBUTING.md).

+The WASM Virtual Machine (VM) allows users to create custom tally logic.
+The blockchain executes a user-defined WASM program and returns the resulting output.
+These WASM programs can be developed in any programming language, provided the compiled binary is compatible with the VM's required imports.

 ## Dependencies

 For building release builds you need the following software: